 - Large areas of rangelands were ploughed, and cleared from surface rocks that protect them from erosion, especially in the eastern areas, for the purpose of claiming land ownership at the time of government land surveys in these areas.

-- Due to continuous decrease in land available for rain about 200.000 du of rangeland in the Steppe areas were ploughed and annually planted with barley.
+- Due to continuous decrease in land available for rain-fed agriculture and the growing need of livestock feed, about 200.000 du of rangeland in the Steppe areas were ploughed and annually planted with barley.